vinay-swamy/columbia-coursework/BINFG4001-intro-comp-med/reading_notes.md

 - not just clinicians can benefit from DSS; supporting car workers, hospital admin etc can also use clinical/genomic data to make decisions
 - a tool is only a good tool if it can change outcomes
 - admin needs to stop looking to cut costs in the IT dept

+## Week two

+### Cimmino 1998 - challenges in creating standardized medical terminology
+- more of a define the problem paper, rather than talk about specific solutions or implementations
+- currently medical terminology is not working super well, for multiple reasons, some of which are hard to define
+- big problem is lack of expressiveness, ie missing terminology in the vocab corpus
+- and so the ability for a vocab system to be able to grow is paramount
+- Vocab should be centered around concepts
+- This introduces the problems of hierarchy - concepts can be conceputally hierarchical, but individial concepts can be part of multiple hiearchies
+- A semantic graph- nodes are concepts edges are relationships between concepts. relationships are strict verbs, ie "caused by"  "treated by
+- the relational nature of a vocab should allow for differerent levels of granularity
+- vocab should also have a context, ie background info from why a specific term was used
+- when a vocab grows, there needs to be a way to tie togehter differnet references of the same concept( ideally in a way that is systamatic, without complete enumeration of all possible references )
+- Fig1 - differenty types of conceptual hierarchy
+- Fig2 a semantic graph
+- fig3 example of the same concept evolving across time, haivng both an old way of description and a new way

+## Rector-1999 challenges in creating standardized medical terminology, but again
+- terminology is not meant to be a diagnostic framework, in the sense does not explicitly need to encode inference within the terminology; however, causal relationships will need to be implicitly encoded within the terminology
+- terminology is part of the EHR; use of the terminology use should be seamless, abtracted from in the person inputing the data ; data should be be structured, and queryable  ;terminological data needs to be shared and shared securely across the web;
+- terminology can be used to *inform*  decisions on patients, populations, and instituions
+- the potential space of medical terminology is enormous - complete enumerations of every scenerio is impossible
+- terminology needs to be able to describe clinical concepts(clinical linguistics), be able to be composed to express relationships between concepts(clinical pragmatics), and be interpretable by machines (logical concept representation)
+- language carries conceptual baggage that needs to taken into account when designing terminologies
+- as always, the hiearchichal and relational structure of clinical concepts is simply a difficult task
+- terminology needs the ability to incorporate new information, ie synthesize existing concepts into new ones
+- lack of clinical consensus creates an unavoidable variance in terminology usage, with the same concepts being reffered to in different ways
+- incorporating existing terminologies - which are an enormous source of data - with new terminologies is also a difficult task
+- key idea: hypothesis of separability: "For a clinical terminology, the representation of concepts and the relations between them can and should be separated from the linguistic knowledge about how these concepts are expressed in language and the pragmatic knowledge concerning how these concepts are used in dialogues with clinical users."
+    - encompases much of what was talked about earlier